mlswg/mls-protocol/draft-ietf-mls-protocol.md

   each client, called their ClientInitKeys.

 Leaf Key:
-: The secret associated with the member's leaf key in the group's ratchet tree.
+: An HPKE key pair that can be used to encrypt to a specific client, so called because members' leaf keys are the leaves in the group's ratchet tree.

 Identity Key: